Algorithmic Accountability

 NZ Financial Services Model Coverage

 Deep domain expertise across model types used by New Zealand banks, insurers, fund managers, and non-bank deposit takers.
+We understand the specific challenges that Aotearoa's market structure creates for model governance.

 • Credit decisioning and scoring models